Mac-Adam/Infinite_Fractal_Unity/README.md

 Hi, this is my most complex project so far.
 Enjoy!
 For a general overview read this file.
 For some cool renders view the ScreenShots folder.
-For a user manual read MANUAL.md (highly recomended if you plan to have some fun with it).
+For a user manual read [MANUAL.md](MANUAL.md) (highly recommended if you plan to have some fun with it).
-For a more in depth description of the inner workings read DOC.md
+For a more in depth description of the inner workings read [DOC.md](DOC.md)

 ## What Are Fractals?

 To put it simply fractals are mathematical shapes containing infinite detail.
 This detail can be achieved in many different ways.
 Some fractals are self similar.
 For example Sierpiński triangle.
 Some never repeat.
 Mandelbrot set is Quasi self similar.